One of the recipes I discovered during my Asia travels is Thai sticky rice with mango.

 Mangoes are one of my favourite fruits.
 Two years ago we spent half a year in South East Asia and were so lucky to get to Thailand during mango season.
 We actually thought mango season had finished because it was June, but we were pleasantly surprised.

-Often we would come home with 6 different kind of mangoes and would literally stuff ourselves with them.
+We would often come home with 6 different kind of mangoes and would literally stuff ourselves with them!
+So, so good..

-You’ll need special sticky rice for this, Thai sweet rice also known as glutinous rice.
+You’ll need special sticky rice for this, which is Thai sweet rice or glutinous rice.

 Rinse the rice well and soak it for at least an hour or preferably overnight in a pot with 1 cup of water.